jiangsheng/Samples/README.md

 SelenuimTest is a console program that automates a Google Chrome instance.

+TrapControlAltDelete is a C++ program that disables Control+Alt+Delete on Windows 2000/XP.

 WDSSample is a sample showing how to query Windows Desktop Search index from a desktop application.

 WinFormsHTMLSegments is a sample that demostrates how to highlight HTML fragments from a webbrowser host.